 4. Finally add half tea spoon of lemon juice.

-5. Now add 1 tsp of jaggery or panagarkkandu (recommended for sugar patients) and mix well.
+5. Now add 1 tea spoon of jaggery or panagarkkandu (recommended for sugar patients) and mix well.
 Put one dry petal of the flower to garnish and therefore you will get hot aavarampoo tea.

 Related posts in my website